jacksonllee/pycantonese/readme.md

 Developer: Jackson L. Lee

-In collaboration with Litong Chen and Tsz-Him Tsui for testing and compiling datasets
+In collaboration with Litong Chen and Tsz-Him Tsui.

 ## Installation